425910939/Some_sample_code/src/esp-idf/examples/bluetooth/a2dp_source/README.md

 Demo of A2DP audio source role

 This is the demo of using Advanced Audio Distribution Profile APIs to transmit audio stream.
-Application can take advantage of this example to implement portable audio players or microphones to transmit audio stream to A2DP sink devices.
+Applications can take advantage of this example to implement portable audio players or microphones to transmit audio stream to A2DP sink devices.

 ## How to use this example

 ### Hardware Required

-This example is able to run on any commonly available ESP32 development board.
-And is supposed to connect to A2DP sink example in ESP-IDF.
+This example is able to run on any commonly available ESP32 development board, and is supposed to connect to A2DP sink example in ESP-IDF.

 ### Configure the project